eslamasaleh/eslamasaleh/README.md

 # 👋 Hi, I’m @eslamasaleh :bat:
-### :smiley: I’m  Data analyst at Upwork and Junior ML Engineer at Omdena
+### :technologist: I’m  Data analyst at Upwork and Junior ML Engineer at Omdena
 - 👀 I’m interested in Data Science and anything related to Data
 - 🌱 I’m currently learning Deeplearning and Data engineering Nano Degree in Udacity

 <!---